Financial Planning for SaaS Business Plan: Introduction

 6) Retention and Expansion Model (Customer Success Economics)

-SaaS profitability is heavily driven by retention.
+SaaS profitability is heavily driven by retention, so your financial plan should model customer churn carefully.
 Your financial plan should model:

 - Revenue churn (MRR/ARR churn)